zeeshanthedev590/zeeshanthedev590/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Learning Java
+- 🔭 I’m currently working on Learning
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on With Programmers
 - 🤔 I’m looking for help with My Code To Get A Job At Google
 - 💬 Ask me about Anything
-- 📫 How to reach me: Here Is My Two Websites [My Portfolio][website] And  [ChatHut (It Is A Socail Media App For Programmers And Normal People i Made It)][chathut]
+- 📫 How to reach me: Here Is My Two Websites [My Portfolio][website]
-- 😄 Pronouns: Sometimes The Starting Is The Ending And The Ending Is The Starting
+- 😄 Pronouns: Big Dreams And Small Steps Will Surly Lead To Success
 - ⚡ Fun fact: I Love To Code At Night